newton20/node_boilerplate/README.md

 - Installation of MongoDB
 -- See \config\db.js for assumed DB configurations
 - See config\server.js for assumed server configurations
 - Run the server using "nodemon" from the installed npm package.
--- E.g. "./node_modules/nodemon/bin/nodemon.js"
+OR run "npm start" -- E.g. "./node_modules/nodemon/bin/nodemon.js"